BattleTank-TecProg/BattleTank/stylesheet.md

 * The new line should start on the same level of the origin expression.

-# 16. Syntax:

-* Class: firts letter of each word uppercase;
-* Class member and local variables: first letter uppercase;
-* Class constant: all letter on uppercase;
-* Compost wors should not separeted, should be writes together and should not have any symbol between then.

-# 17. Good Programming Practices:
+# 16. Good Programming Practices:
 * High cohesion, (A class must have only one responsibility and do it satisfactorily, a class should not assume responsibilities that are not yours)
 * Low coupling (Low dependency between classes)
 * Data and internal functions must be protected whenever possible